chafkh/Pink-October/README.md

 ## 📌 Project Description
 This project focuses on creating Power BI visualizations for Pink October awareness, supporting the writing of an analytical article.

-The goal is to explore and present relevant data related to breast cancer awareness, trends, and key indicators through interactive dashboards.
+The goal is to explore and present relevant data related to breast cancer awareness, trends, and key indicators through static report pages exported from Power BI.

 ---